 1 Gross domestic product (GDP) is a measure of economic activity.
 It is defined as the value of all goods and services produced less the value of any goods or services used in their creation.
 The volume index of GDP per capita in purchasing power standards (PPS) is expressed in relation to the European Union (EU-27) average set to equal 100.
 If the index of a country is higher than 100, this country’s level of GDP per head is higher than the EU average and vice versa.

 2 Unemployment rates represent unemployed persons as a percentage of the labour force.
 Unemployed persons comprise persons aged 15 to 74 who were: without work during the reference week; currently available for work; actively seeking work.

-3 Situation of penal institutions on 1 September 2010.Prison population rate per 100 000 inhabitants.